Best Self Improvement Books

 The Magic of Thinking Big by David J. Schwartz

-Forbes called it one of the greatest self-help books of all time.
-The Magic of Thinking Big provides several starting points for developing the most essential trait of successful people: believing in yourself.
-The majority of people do not think big.
-They merely hope to get a decent job, rather than one they’re passionate about.
-But thinking big is just the first step in becoming a success, and if you do not enact other factors such as working hard and smart, you are delusional.
-That said, if you do not have big visions for your future, all else will fail.
+Forbes named it one of the greatest self-help books of all time.
+The Magic of Thinking Big provides several starting points for developing the most essential trait of successful people: self-belief.
+Most people don’t think big—they simply hope for decent jobs rather than pursuing their passions.
+While thinking big is just the first step toward success, and without factors like hard work and intelligence you remain delusional, without grand visions for your future, all other efforts will fail.

-Schwartz teaches you how to eliminate excuses, get rid of a victim mindset, and believe that you are deserving of success.
+Schwartz teaches you to eliminate excuses, abandon victim mentality, and believe you deserve success.

 8. The Last Lecture by Jeffrey Zaslow and Randy Pausch